billzorn/mtgencode/README.md

 th train.lua --help
 ```

 A large usage message should be printed.
-If you get an error, then check to make sure torch is working.
+If you get an error, then check to make sure Torch is working.
 As always, Google is your best friend when anything goes wrong.

 ### Set up mtgencode